arielherself/espresso/README.raw.md

 ----------

+## The wide-ranging consequences of America’s midterms

+Every two years Americans go to the polls to decide which congressmen and senators to hire and fire.
+But election day, on Tuesday, has consequences far beyond Capitol Hill.
+Voters also pick representatives for their state legislatures, where most policy in America is made.
+They elect mayors, governors and judges—and they vote on scores of local ballot measures.
+This year that means deciding on [abortion](https://www.economist.com/united-states/2022/09/22/republicans-abortion-proposal-could-backfire) and [voting rights](https://www.economist.com/the-economist-explains/2022/10/20/how-americas-midterms-could-reshape-the-courts), alongside many other issues.
+The [midterms](https://www.economist.com/mid-terms-2022) are an enormous democratic exercise.

+But American democracy is being questioned by some Republicans.
+A big theme of this year’s midterms is [the rise of election deniers](https://www.economist.com/graphic-detail/2022/11/01/arizonas-midterm-races-are-full-of-election-deniers), who argue that the 2020 presidential election was fraudulent, and that Donald Trump is the rightful president.
+Many of these candidates are running for local positions, such as secretary of state, that oversee elections.
+Their victories in important swing states like Arizona and Michigan could affect how future elections are run.
+The 2024 presidential campaign is already looming.

 ## A complicated climate for global trade

 On Monday at COP27, the [United Nations’ climate summit](https://www.economist.com/films/2022/11/04/cop27-time-for-action) held this year in Egypt, the World Trade Organisation published its annual report on global trade, the vast majority of which it oversees.
 Unsurprisingly, given the launch venue, the report focuses on the relationship between trade and climate change.
 Acknowledging that producing and transporting goods is responsible for extensive greenhouse-gas emissions, the WTO argues that trade and trade policies can also be a force for good in the fight against global warming.
 In particular, it urges countries to scrap tariffs and other trade barriers for environmentally-beneficial goods and technologies.